Andy Cohen (baseball)

-Biography
+Early life

 Cohen was born in Baltimore, Maryland, to Jewish parents who had been born in Europe.
 Though most sources give his full birth name as "Andrew Howard Cohen," a July 1928 profile published in The New York Times calls him "Andrew Jackson Cohen", citing his insistence on retaining his name despite pressure to change it, saying that "he had done pretty well up to then as Andrew Jackson Cohen and he would continue under that name", besides it would hurt his mother to play under an assumed name.
 He was the brother of Syd Cohen, who pitched in the major leagues from 1934 to 1937.

 Cohen's family moved to El Paso, Texas, when he was four years old.
 Cohen was a star at El Paso High School in baseball, basketball, and football.
-He was awarded a scholarship to the University of Alabama, where he played all three sports.
+He was awarded a scholarship to the University of Alabama, where he played all three sports for the Alabama Crimson Tide.

+Career

+Minor leagues

 Cohen left college early and signed a minor league contract to play in the Texas League.

-Minor leagues

 In 1925 Cohen batted .312 for Waco of the Texas League.

 In 1927, he batted .353 for the Buffalo Bisons, with a .508 slugging percentage.
 In 1931 he batted .317 for Newark of the International League.